what causes swim bladder disease in angelfish?

 Avoid Over-Feeding

-Only provide an amount of food that can be eaten within 2-3 minutes.
-That’s especially true for dried foods, like flakes and pellets.
 These foods continue to expand in the angelfish’s stomach, causing constipation and impaction.
-It helps to soak any dried foods in water prior to feeding them to the fish.
+It helps to soak dried foods in water before feeding them to the fish.

 Clean Your Tank